Delonda Anderson

 Chief Editor

 Delonda Anderson is a native of Campbell County, Tennessee, where her family has deep roots dating back centuries.
-She hails a degree in English literature and is a former editor of Imaginary Gardens Literary Magazine.
-She is a published poet and was awarded a Tennessee Mountain Writers Patricia Boatner Fiction prize for her coal camp story, “Weep the Wild Cares.”
-She is currently a writer, poet, freelance editor, blogger, and writing consultant.
-She likes watching crappy B-movies, relishes the daily mystical experiences of her native Appalachia, is devoted to her family, and loves spending time with her son, her husband, and her two little dogs.
+She hails a degree in English literature from the University of Tennessee, Knoxville, and is a former editor of Imaginary Gardens Literary Magazine for Pellissippi State Community College.
+She is a published poet and was awarded a Patricia Boatner Fiction prize for her coal camp story, “Weep the Wild Cares.”
+She is currently a writer, magazine and freelance editor, and a writing consultant.
+She is a board member and the Treasurer for Tennessee Mountain Writers.
+When she isn’t writing or editing, she relishes the daily mystical experiences of her native Appalachia, and loves spending time with her son, her husband, and her two little dogs.

 Edward Francisco